-The board of trustees endorsed the College utilizing a methodology prescribed by the Government Finance Officer's Association to establish reserve targets.
-The model includes both a comprehensive review of reserves and a thorough assessment of key financial risks facing the College.
-In July 2022, a guideline to maintain an Operating Fund reserve target of 30% to 40% of budgeted Operating Fund expenditures was adopted.
+The board of trustees has endorsed a guideline to maintain an Operating Fund net position of at least 25% of budgeted Operating Fund expenditures.
 Projected net position for the Operating Fund is approximately 40% of the tentative FY2023 budgeted expenditures.
 The College remains conservative and fiscally responsible by the adoption of and adherence to a balanced Operating Fund budget.
 This approach has allowed the College to achieve and maintain the net position guideline, which facilitates uninterrupted operations and continued services to the College community.
+In addition, the College is currently working on a reserves project utilizing a methodology prescribed by the Government Finance Officer's Association.
+The model includes both a comprehensive review of reserves and a thorough assessment of key financial risks facing the College.
+Final recommendations are anticipated to be incorporated into the FY2023 budget presented to the board in September.